Cloning a Time Machine backup

 Can I use Carbon Copy Cloner to clone my Time Machine backup?

 For important, albeit technical reasons, Carbon Copy Cloner will avoid backing up a Time Machine backup set in a file-level copy.
-It is possible, however, to clone a Time Machine volume with CCC using a block-level copy:
+It is often possible, however, to clone a Time Machine volume with CCC using a block-level copy:

 - Enable the "Block copy" button in CCC's preferences: choose "Preferences..." from the Carbon Copy Cloner menu and check the box to "Indicate when a block-level clone is possible"

 - Choose your source and destination volumes in CCC's main window

 - Click the "Block copy" button to require a block-level copy

 Time Machine is a highly proprietary Apple device, and the block-copy tool that CCC uses to clone it is also Apple proprietary.
 Given the limited access that CCC has to the implementation details of both Time Machine and the block-copy tool, support for cloning Time Machine volumes is "Best Effort", and we cannot offer additional support for moving a Time Machine backup to a different volume when CCC's block copy method is unable to complete the task.
 If CCC refuses to permit a block copy or reports an error while attempting to clone a Time Machine volume, we recommend that you attempt to use Disk Utility's Restore functionality to clone the Time Machine volume instead.